-Enter path to a folder where you want to store the project and type in a project name.
+Enter the path to a folder where you want to store the project and type in a project name.
 Select AXI System in the “Interconnect Type” section and click OK.
 In the next page of the wizard, select “Numato Lab” from the board Vendor combo box (This option should be available if you have placed the BSB wizard support files for Mimas V2 correctly as mentioned earlier).
-Select Mimas and 2.0 from Board Name and Board version combo boxes respectively and click “Next” button.
+Select Mimas and 2.0 from Board Name and Board version combo boxes respectively and click the “Next” button.

 You can set the Optimization strategy to Area or Throughput.
 We will leave it at the default option “Area” for this example.
 Click Next to proceed to the next page of the wizard.
-In the next page you will have an option to select peripherals as shown in the image below.
+In the next page, you will have an option to select peripherals as shown in the image below.

 Leave everything in this page to its defaults and click Finish.
-At this point XPS will generate the system for you and you will be presented with a window like below.
+At this point, XPS will generate the system for you and you will be presented with a window like below.

 This window shows all IPs available, IPs used in the design and bus connections between the IPs used.
 Here you may notice that DDR memory is connected to the Microblaze processor through AXI bus since DDR requires better throughput.
 But all other peripherals are connected to AXI Lite.
-To make this system work with Mimas V2 there are certain customization we need to do.
+To make this system work with Mimas V2 there is certain customization we need to do.

 Change baud rate